loopat/CarND-Vehicle-Detection-P5-master/writeup.md

 Deep learning might be also involved and the car detection result can be according to multi-object-regconition method paralelly.
 There may be some help to improve the performance of the car detection.

 Another problem is the time cost of finding the cars.
 This will be more import in real driving.
 I wonder weather the time performance can meet the requriment in the highway.

+Update:
+(1) I cropped some not cars images from the project video and added them into the not car images.
+(2) I adopted the reviewers suggestions, uesd RandomizedSearchCV to optimize the classifier hyperparameter C.
+And also used deque to store the heatmap of previous frames, increased the threshold.